 Your doctor may also do the following tests:

-- A transvaginal ultrasound (TVUS) is a type of imaging test that uses sound waves to detect tumors in the reproductive organs, including the ovaries.
-However, TVUS can’t help your doctor determine if tumors are cancerous or not.
+- Transvaginal ultrasound (TVUS): This is a type of imaging test that uses sound waves to detect tumors in the reproductive organs, including the ovaries.
+However, TVUS can’t help your doctor determine whether tumors are cancerous.

-- Your doctor may order an abdominal and pelvic CT scan.
-If you’re allergic to dye, they may order an MRI.
+- Abdominal and pelvic CT scan: If you’re allergic to dye, they may order an MRI.

-- A blood test to measure cancer antigen 125 (CA-125) levels is useful in assessing treatment for ovarian cancer as well as other reproductive organ cancers.
+- Blood test to measure cancer antigen 125 (CA-125) levels: This is a biomarker that is used to assess treatment response for ovarian cancer and other reproductive organ cancers.
 However, menstruation, uterine fibroids, and uterine cancer can also affect levels of CA-125 in the blood.

-- A biopsy involves removing a small sample of tissue from the ovary and analyzing the sample under a microscope.
-A biopsy is the only way your doctor can confirm whether or not you have ovarian cancer.
+- Biopsy: This involves removing a small sample of tissue from the ovary and analyzing the sample under a microscope.
+A biopsy is the only way your doctor can confirm whether you have ovarian cancer.

 Your doctor determines the stage based on how far the cancer has spread.
 There are four stages, and each stage has sub-stages: